 Doing this is more comfortable when living at a facility that provides you with a healthy living schedule.
 In the beginning, you unlearn how you structured life around the drug.
 Next, you receive training in independent living skills, which allows you to plan for a day that doesn’t involve drugs.
 It makes sense to practice living sober at the facility before doing it on your own.

 Inpatient rehab also benefits individuals who’ve self-isolated from peers and family members.
 You relearn how to relate to others and express empathy.
 In the process, you discover triggers that therapists can help you disarm.
 An example is an individual who needs help with an anger management problem.

 Unless you know what sets you off, you can’t work on it.
 Sometimes, living at the facility gets you out of a dangerous home situation.
 If there are problems with drugs in the home, or you have co-dependency issues, living away from home is much safer.
 In these cases, family therapy before returning home can be instrumental in relapse prevention.

 Let’s be honest.
 Have you tried to overcome a drug or process addiction problem with an outpatient program and failed?
 If so, it’s time for inpatient treatment.
 There’s no shame in needing a little extra boost.

-In fact, it can be this very treatment delivery that helps you turn your life around.
-Ninety-day extended care programs and sober living environments are excellent choices.
+In fact, it can be this very treatment delivery that helps you turn your life around. a ninety-day extended care program is an excellent choice.
 Flip the script of your life and overcome your dependence problem by taking all the time you need to heal.
 Young adults, in particular, may need a little extra time to learn how to live sober and transition to their normal home life.

 Addiction is a chronic illness that doesn’t come with a cure.
 Just like asthma and diabetes, you can manage it and prevent flare-ups.
 Inpatient rehab facilities offer training that teaches you how to do so–even when people around you are using.